imakelaa/ML-WF/README.md

 <br><br>
 </p>

+The following is based on the instructions provided by the developers of the WFLIB:
-WFlib is a Pytorch-based open-source library for website fingerprinting attacks, intended for research purposes only.
+"WFlib is a Pytorch-based open-source library for website fingerprinting attacks, intended for research purposes only.

 Website fingerprinting is a type of network attack in which an adversary attempts to deduce which website a user is visiting based on encrypted traffic patterns, even without directly seeing the content of the traffic.

 We provide a neat code base to evaluate 11 advanced DL-based WF attacks on multiple datasets.
 This library is derived from our ACM CCS 2024 paper.
-If you find this repo useful, please cite our paper.
+If you find this repo useful, please cite our paper."

+The main scope of our project was to use a few of the attacker models to experiment with defended datasets, more specifically tested out with the Mockingbird Defense.
+We hope for future work, we extend a defensive model library on top of the pre-exisisting attacker model library.

 ```bibtex
 @inproceedings{deng2024wflib,